danielsheehan-portfolio/Projects/README.md

 # Project Portfolio
-A collection of academic and personal IT &amp; Cybersecurity projects showcasing scripting, networking, and virtualization skills.
+This is a collection of academic and personal IT &amp; Cybersecurity projects showcasing scripting, networking, and virtualization skills.